Ten years on, is the Boeing 787 Dreamliner still more dream than nightmare?

 On October 26, the Dreamliner reaches its 10-year milestone in service.
 Branding the 787 the Dreamliner wasn't just marketing speak.
 The 787, then and now, is one of those game-changing, envelope-pushing aircraft that come along once in a generation.

-It takes its place among legendary earth-shrinking conveyances such as the Douglas DC-3, the first modern airliner; the Boeing 707, the first successful commercial jetliner; The Boeing 747, the first wide-body jumbo jet that bought long-haul travel to the masses; and the Concorde SST.
+It takes its place among legendary earth-shrinking conveyances such as the Douglas DC-3, the first modern airliner; the Boeing 707, the first successful commercial jetliner; The Boeing 747, the first wide-body jumbo jet that brought long-haul travel to the masses; and the Concorde SST.
 This elite group are considered "moonshots," deploying cutting-edge, exotic technology often before it was ready.
 Their paradigm-changing design would influence all new airliners that came after them.
 But it would come at a price.

 By the time the first of the initial batch of 50 787s was delivered to launch customer ANA in September 2011.
 The Seattle Times reported that development costs exceeded $32 billion.
 Boeing would break even at over 1,000 delivered units, but this would take another decade.
 The first aircraft was rolled out in a lavish ceremony on July 8, 2007 (7/8/7), but it had more in common with a mock-up than a flyable plane.
 It would be another two and a half years before the first 787 took flight on December 15, 2009.
 It was supposed to enter service in 2008 just prior to the Beijing Summer Olympics.
 New airline programs are notoriously behind schedule, but the 787's was three and a half years late.